BriarSMC/PanelManager/Assets/PanelManager/IMPLEMENTATION.md

 **13-Oct-2025**\
 _Version 0.1.0_

+Copyright © 2025 by Steven M. Coghill\
+This project is licensed under the MIT License.A copy of the MIT License can be found in the accompanying LICENSE.txt file.

 ---

+## Document Purpose

 This document details how the PanelManager Unity Package is constructed and how to package manages UI panels.